datumorphism/datumorphism.github.io/_wiki/statistical-estimation/confidence-interval.md

 ## Why is Confidence Interval Needed?

-Suppose I sample the population multiple times, mean value $\mu_i$ of the sample is calculated for each sample.
-It is a good question to ask how different these $\mu_i$ are compared to the true mean $\mu_0p$ of the population.
+Suppose I sample the population multiple times, the mean value $\mu_i$ of the sample is calculated for each sample.
+It is a good question to ask how different these $\mu_i$ are compared to the true mean $\mu_p$ of the population.

 ## Confidence Interval

-This theorem states that the probability that the true mean $\mu_0$ falls into a specific range can be calculated using
+This theorem states that the probability for the true mean $\mu_0$ to fall into a specific range can be calculated using

 $$
 P( \mu \in [\bar X - z_{\alpha/2} \sigma_{\bar x}, \bar X + z_{\alpha/2} \sigma_{\bar x} ] ) = 1-\alpha.